CLI Companion

 hapi new <project-name> [options]

-- `<project-name>`: (Required) The name of the new project directory to be created.
-This will also be used as the project's name in `package.json`.
+- `<project-name>`: (Required) The name of your new Hapi project.
+This will also be the name of the directory created for the project.

 Options